Template

 The template integration allows creating entities which derive their values from other data.
 This is done by specifying templates for properties of an entity, like the name or the state.

-Sensors, binary (on/off) sensors, buttons, images, numbers and selects are covered on this page.
-For other types, please see the specific pages:
+Sensors, binary (on/off) sensors, buttons, images, numbers, and selects are covered on this page.
+They can be configured using UI or YAML file.

 For old sensor/binary sensor configuration format, see below.